thaysom22/quizzical/README.md

 | Age Range ID | _id | None | ObjectId | Primary Key |
 | Age Range | age_range | Dropdown menu | string | not null, unique |

+* ObjectIds for documents in `categories` and `age_ranges` collections are stored as field values in both `users` and `quizzes` collections - serves to define a relationship between documents in these different collections.
+* ObjectIds for documents in `users` collection are stored as field values in `quizzes` collection - serves to define a relationship between documents in these different collections.

 ## 4. Testing
 <hr>